CoRRECT: A Deep Unfolding Framework for Motion-Corrected Quantitative R2* Mapping: Experimental Validation

 \subsection{Dataset Preparation}

-We use fully-sampled k-space mGRE data of the brain to generate the synthetic subsampled, noisy, and motion-corrupted measurements.
+We used fully-sampled k-space mGRE data of the brain to generate the synthetic subsampled, noisy, and motion-corrupted measurements.
 These brain data were collected from 15 healthy volunteers using a Siemens 3T Trio MRI scanner and a 32-channel phased-array head coil.
 Studies were conducted with the approval of the local IRB of Washington University.
 All volunteers provided informed consent.
 The data were obtained using a 3D version of the mGRE sequence with $N = 10$ gradient echoes followed by a navigator echo~\cite{Wen.etal2015} used to reduce artifacts induced by physiological fluctuations during the scan.
-Sequence parameters were flip angle $FA = 30^\circ$, voxel size of $1 \times 1 \times 2$ mm$^3$, first echo time $t_1 = 4$ ms, echo spacing $\Delta t = 4$ ms (monopolar readout), repetition time TR $= 50$ ms. The dimension of raw measurement for each subject from each coil at a single echo time was $N^{k_x} \times N^{k_y} \times N^{k_z} $ with $k_x$ and $k_y$ both being the phase-encoding dimension and $k_z$ being read-out (frequency-encoding) dimension, respectively.
-In our data, $N^{k_x} = 72$, $N^{k_y} = 192$, and $N^{k_z} = 256$.
-Due to limited GPU memory, we convert 3D k-space data into 2D slices by taking a 1D Fourier Transform along the $k_x$ dimension and perform 3D MRI reconstruction and $R_2^\ast$ estimation in a slice-by-slice manner.
+Sequence parameters were flip angle $FA = 30^\circ$, voxel size of $1 \times 1 \times 2$ mm$^3$, first echo time $t_1 = 4$ ms, echo spacing $\Delta t = 4$ ms (monopolar readout), repetition time TR $= 50$ ms. The dimension of raw measurement for each subject from each coil at a single echo time was $N^{k_x} \times N^{k_y} \times N^{k_z} $ with $k_x$ and $k_y$ both being the phase-encoding dimension and $k_z$ being read-out (frequency-encoding) dimension, respectively. \sub{In our data, $N^{k_x} = 72$, $N^{k_y} = 192$, and $N^{k_z} = 256$, resulting in the dimension of $\xbm \in \C^n$ in Eq.~\eqref{equ:imaging} being $n = N^{k_x} \times N^{k_y} \times N^{k_z} \times N = 72 \times 192 \times 256 \times 10$.} Due to limited GPU memory, we converted 3D k-space data into 2D slices by taking a 1D Fourier Transform along the $k_x$ dimension and performed 3D MRI reconstruction and $R_2^\ast$ estimation in a slice-by-slice manner.